jasperayawan/jasperayawan/README.md

 <h1 align="center">Hi 👋, I'm Jasper Pinoliad Ayawan</h1>
 <h5 align="center">I am a passionate software developer/game developer/web designer/ with a deep interest in software engineer.
 With 2 years of experience in the industry, I have honed my skills in Java, Python and React.js/Next.js and love creating innovative solutions to complex problems.</h5>

-<p>My GitHub repositories reflect my journey as a developer, showcasing a variety of projects ranging from [describe project types, e.g., web applications, data analysis, open-source contributions, etc.].
+<p>My GitHub repositories reflect my journey as a developer, showcasing a variety of projects ranging from E-commerce app, online booking system, reservation system, and etc..
 I believe in the power of collaboration and open-source, and I actively contribute to the developer community by sharing my code, documenting my projects, and providing feedback to fellow developers.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jasperayawan&label=Profile%20views&color=0e75b6&style=flat" alt="jasperayawan" /> </p>